All Episodes

 And I was one of the conferees.

-I got named as one of the conferees, uh under some protest, but uh, you know, McCartney put me on there, and then we never met.
+I got named as one of the conferees under some protest, but McCarthy put me on there.

-We told the speaker, let these bills run separately, at least so that the American people can see who votes which way.
+We told the Speaker, let these bills run separately at least so that the American people can see who votes which way.

 And of course, more Democrats voted for this package than Republicans, which is a very bad sign.